Arche

 Accountant

 The HealthCheckAccountant validates strategy reports and enforces fee parameters.
 Currently configured with 0% management and 0% performance fees.
-Any fee changes require multisig approval and are visible on-chain before they take effect.
+Any fee changes require Guardian approval and are visible on-chain before they take effect.

 Yield flow